open-resources/dash_curriculum/tutorial/part1/chapter2.md

 [Click here to download the complete code file for this chapter](https://github.com/open-resources/dash_curriculum/blob/main/tutorial/part1/ch2_files/chapter2_app.py)

 ## 2.1 Structure of a Dash App
-Structuring your dash app into the following sections will simplify the development of the app over time.
+Structuring your Dash app into the following sections will simplify the development of the app over time.
 1) Import packages
 2) Initialise the App
 3) App Layout